-If you are looking to increase the traffic to your site and your search rankings, then investigate your Bounce Rate in Google Analytics.
+If you are looking to increase the traffic to your Amazon affiliate websites and your search rankings, then investigate your Bounce Rate in Google Analytics.

 That’s why I was looking at the bounce rate for my niche site.
 I have been refocused on my niche site after being laid off last month.